-Providing Alzheimer’s care is a complicated challenge.
+Providing Alzheimer’s Disease care is a complicated challenge.
 But Coleman can help – giving you a break so you can give better care.
-Coleman Adult Day Services offers people with Alzheimer’s Disease, dementia, and memory challenges engage and socialize with comforting activities while in a safe, supervised environment.
+Coleman Adult Day Services offers people with Alzheimer’s Disease, Dementia, and cognitive challenges the opportunity to engage and socialize with comforting activities while in a safe, supervised environment.

 Led by an experienced staff that includes licensed nursing staff, we provide engaging activities customized for your loved one.
-We get to know all of our clients and incorporate their personal needs into the socializing activities that include music, art, recreation and safe, supervised local day trips in the community.
-We even provide specialty bathing assistance.
+We get to know all of our participants and incorporate their personal needs and interests into the group activities that include physical, emotional, spiritual, and social activities.
+We even provide bathing assistance.

 We’ll never be able to replace the love and care you provide.
 We can only make it better by helping you.

-Coleman Adult Day is a service provided by Coleman Professional Services, a nationally recognized 501(3)(c) provider of mental health, addiction, and rehabilitation services in the state of Ohio.
+Coleman Adult Day is a service provided by Coleman Health Services, a nationally recognized 501(3)(c) provider of mental health, addiction, and rehabilitation services in the state of Ohio.

-Coleman Adult Day Services offers qualified daycare for your loved ones diagnosed with Alzheimer’s.
-We have the medical and psychological training and accreditation—both medically and psychologically—to help.
+Coleman Adult Day Services offers qualified services for your loved ones diagnosed with Alzheimer’s Disease.
+We have the training and accreditation to help.
 We are here to welcome and comfort your loved one, and offer resources to caregivers.

-Coleman Offers Safe Facilities & Services for Alzheimer’s Clients
+Coleman Offers Safe Facilities & Services for participants with Alzheimer’s Disease

 Take a virtual tour of our facility here.

-Our Proactive Program Helps Alzheimer’s Clients Stay Active Longer
+Our Proactive Program Helps participants with Alzheimer’s Disease Stay Active Longer

-Coleman Adult Day offers a proactive approach to engaging Alzheimer’s clients.
-Studies have shown that clients, even in late-stage Alzheimer’s, can recall memories and perform routines more easily when their brain is engaged regularly.
-Our daily activities, such as storytime and music therapy, can help preserve memory longer.
+Coleman Adult Day offers a proactive approach to engaging participants with Alzheimer’s Disease.
+Studies have shown that people, even in the late-stages of Alzheimer’s Disease, can recall memories and perform routines more easily when their brain is engaged regularly.
+Our daily activities, such as exercise groups, trivia, games, and music therapy, can help preserve memory longer.

-A Break For You – Good Hygiene for Alzheimer’s Clients
+A Break For You – Good Hygiene for participants with Alzheimer’s Disease

-Coleman offers bathing and other services.
-This especially reduces caregiver stress with Alzheimer’s patients, who are often very resistant to being bathed.
-Our certified nurses provide bathing that’s often safer for both client and caregiver in our private spa room with a handicap safe tub.
-Our day spa clients take regular trips to nearby Maplewood Career Center and receive haircuts, perms, manicures and more.
+For an additional fee Coleman offers bathing services.
+This reduces caregiver stress with participants with Alzheimer’s Disease, who are often very resistant to being bathed.
+Our trained staff provides bathing that’s often safer for both participant and caregiver in our handicapped accessible shower room.